rainbowflesh/rainbowflesh.github.io/docs/tello_hack.md

 ```

-There are still some '"TODO:"' items to complete, such as the rub connection and changing the SSID; I won't go into detail in this blog, but here are some points:
+There are still some "TODO:" items to complete, such as the rub connection and changing the SSID; I won't go into detail in this blog, but here are some points:

 - Ubuntu controls Wi-Fi via NetworkManager, I use d-bus to control NetworkManager.
 Create a multithreaded process that sends connection requests erratically during a de-auth attack.

-- The Tello SDK includes a Python example that demonstrates how to send a text command:'sock.sendto('wifi new ssid> pwd>', tello address)'.
+- The Tello SDK includes a Python example that demonstrates how to send a text command: `sock.sendto('wifi new ssid> pwd>', tello address)`.

-> You must connect twice.
-The first time, use udp socket to send change SSID command and break, and the second time, use TelloPy to transmit controller signal.
+- The hole program has multiple job running in asynchronous, jobs need response a statue to frontend, use a task queue such as `flask-celery` will make schedule easier.

 ## References & Spacial thanks